Palo Alto’s Housing Situation

 This despite an 80 percent increase in the annual rate of housing production during the period from 2000 to 2012 as compared to the decade before.
 (2015 City Housing Element, p.45)

 During the period from 2000 to 2012, new housing was produced in Palo Alto at a faster rate than anytime since the housing boom of the 1970’s.
-At the same time, however, concern about the economic impacts of the dot.com bust led to City policies to encourage jobs creation through increased office space development.
+At the same time, however, concern about the economic impacts of the dot.com bust and the subsequent financial crisis led to City policies to encourage jobs creation through increased office space development.

 As a result, annual growth in non-residential square footage in Palo Alto jumped from an average of 90,489 per year between 1989 and 2007 to an average of 102,352 per year between 2008 and 2015.
 Jobs in Palo Alto (city only) grew from 86,960 in 2000 to 89,690 in 2010 and 95,460 in 2014.
 (1999 City Housing Element, Comprehensive Plan Update Existing Conditions Report, 2016 Comprehensive Plan Update DEIR)